-We were thrilled to have the engineering team of Disney+ Hotstar join us to present at our online Scylla Summit 2021 this January.
-The speakers included Vamsi Subash Achanta, the Architect behind their Scylla deployment, and Balakrishnan Kaliyamoorthy, their Senior Data Engineer.
+We were thrilled to have the engineering team of Disney+ Hotstar join us to present at our online ScyllaDB Summit 2021 this January.
+The speakers included Vamsi Subash Achanta, the Architect behind their ScyllaDB deployment, and Balakrishnan Kaliyamoorthy, their Senior Data Engineer.

-Their “Continue Watching” feature uses Scylla to track every show for every user, remembering the timestamp where they were last watching their show; or, if you were done with one episode in a series, it will prompt you to watch the next episode.
+Their “Continue Watching” feature uses ScyllaDB to track every show for every user, remembering the timestamp where they were last watching their show; or, if you were done with one episode in a series, it will prompt you to watch the next episode.
 It can even alert you to continue watching when a new episode of your favorite show becomes available.
 This feature can be used cross-platform, so you might have begun watching on your computer, and then can continue watching from your mobile or tablet device.

-Prior to their adoption of Scylla, their infrastructure was built on a combination of Redis and Elasticsearch, connected to an event processor for Kafka streaming data.
+Prior to their adoption of ScyllaDB, their infrastructure was built on a combination of Redis and Elasticsearch, connected to an event processor for Kafka streaming data.
 Their Redis cluster held 500 GB of data, and the Elasticsearch cluster held 20 TB.
 Their key-value data ranged from 5kb to 10kb per event.